-An ETF Stock or Equity Exchange Traded Fund is a basket of different stocks of a particular category in a single instrument that facilitates investors to mitigate risks of investments in an individual stock.
+Equity Exchange Traded Funds are a basket of different stocks of a particular category in a single instrument that facilitates investors to mitigate risks of investments in an individual stock.

 ETF Investment is a smarter choice than investing in individual stocks, bonds, or commodities as investors do not need to buy individual investments.
 By investing in an ETF, an investor can invest in a particular category at a fraction of the combined cost of individual instruments.